Kartaverse/Kartaverse-Docs/docs/hqueue.md

 ## Known Issues

-The script currently works with macOS and Linux based HQueue Client render nodes.
+The Fusion Studio based comp script currently works with macOS and Linux based HQueue Client render nodes.

 Windows support is currently under development.
 On Windows the following error is reported by HQueue when a job is run: